scikit-rf/scikit-rf-web/index.rst

 ======
-Home
+Index
 ======

 ------------
 Description
 ------------
- `scikit-rf` is an Object Oriented approach to RF/Microwave engineering implemented in the Python programming language.
+ `scikit-rf` (aka skrf) is an Object Oriented approach to RF/Microwave engineering implemented in the Python programming language.
 See the
  `introduction <http://packages.python.org/scikit-rf/tutorials/introduction.html>`_ for a quick look at some of the features of `scikit-rf`.

 --------------------------